Listen to the intro:

 There, I said it.

-It’s great because it lets you add years to your cover without answering medical questions…which probably doesn’t really make much sense on it’s own.
+It’s great because it lets you add years to your cover without answering medical questions…which probably doesn’t make much sense on its own.

 So: example.